An Eco-friendly Solution for a Healthy Pond

 Solar pumps for ponds are also just great for aesthetic purposes.

-I live in a picturesque spot here on the banks of the beautiful Susquehanna River, which my wife and I love- so no pond necessary.
-But if I did have to live somewhere else, I think I would have to get some kind of solar-powered pond or fountain set up.
+I live in a picturesque spot here on the banks of the beautiful Susquehanna River, which my wife and I love- so no pond is

-There’s just something peaceful and fulfilling about living near the water.
+There’s just something peaceful and fulfilling about the sound of running water.